klarsen1/NBA_RANKINGS/Playoffs/playoffs_2017.md

 =====================

 -   No data from the 2017 playoffs were used to make the predictions.
 Only regular season data were used (no cheating).
--   For each game, the minutes played by each player were varied randomly, where the level of variation was based on historical data for the 2016-2017 season.
+-   For each simulation, the minutes played by each player were varied randomly for every game, where the level of variation was based on historical data for the 2016-2017 season.
+This was mostly done to gauge the stability of the predictions.
--   I got very similar answers whether I simulated the playoffs 100 or 1,000 times.
-The results described in this post reflect the most commonly occurring outcomes in the simulations.
+-   The results were very consistent across simulations and I ended up only repeating the playoffs 100 times.

 Making Sense of the Predictions
 ===============================